bilgino/angularforddd/README.md

 Just as mentioned before, it's common in Angular projects to use services for business functionality and state management.
 We use stateful services if we need to share data across independent components.
 Often simple services process HTTP requests and responses that perform CRUD operations. **We will deviate from the status quo and use reactive repositories in favor of an active data store**.
 A domain model repository serves as a shared data repository used by other components.
 Repositories are not just for Entities, but for all domain objects including anemic domain objects.

 In addition, we will introduce the CQRS pattern to stem the heavy-lift when building complex user interfaces.
 The CQRS pattern allows us to answer different use cases with the respective data model.
 State changes in repositories will replicate back to a view model provider (read side).
 This is called "projection".
-A projection can be leveraged in many ways or layers.
+A projection can be leveraged in several ways or layers.
 The most commonly used approach is an event-based projection causing an eventually consistent system.
 However, we will not encounter any problems of this kind, due to the reactive change detection behaviour of Angular (RxJS).

 **A reactive API exposes hot observables (BehaviorSubjects etc.)** to manage the complexity of asynchronous data handling.
 If we share data with other components, we must keep track of changes by applying reactivity to prevent stale data and keep the UI in sync.
 Hence, we ensure "eventual consistency" that normally arises when CQRS spans the client and server side, won't occur.
 RxJS gives us many great tools and operators to implement the "projection phase" between the read and write side.